cosmicrocks/keds-stack/README.md

 *   **Integrated Solution:** Provides a pre-configured set of compatible components, simplifying the setup of essential Bitcoin infrastructure.
 *   **Performance & Efficiency:** Leverages Bitcoin Knots for its optimizations and ElectRS for efficient wallet queries.
 Includes DATUM for optimized solo mining block template creation.
 *   **Wallet Choice:** Integrates with popular desktop wallets like Specter and Sparrow for user-friendly transaction and hardware wallet management.
+*   **Enhanced Security:** All components are built from source code rather than using pre-built binaries, eliminating the risk of compromised or tampered distributions.

 ## Components